2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar island/island.jar -i input.mesh -o island.mesh -s rectangle -b tropical -e hills -l 11 -a 5 -r 11 -soil wet -c 10
 ```

--c <arg> is the number of citieto be generated on the island.
+-c <arg> is the number of cities to be generated on the island.
 Note that roads cross lakes via bridges.

 ## Pathfinder